eric-upchurch/brewfather-utils/README.md

 Beer styles are not configured during the conversion process (primarily because *iBrewMaster 2* used 2008 BJCP guidelines, whilst *Brewfather* uses 2015).
 I recommend editing the batch recipe through *Brewfather* after import to set to the style you expect.

 Because I live in the US, I have not tested the `--metric` option, other than making sure it does not convert most units from the backup files.
 If you use this, please check that the resulting units are what you expect.
 In particular, *Brewfather* uses grams almost everywhere except for malt/fermentable measurements, in which it uses kg.
 Because *iBrewMaster 2* stored US/imperial weights in oz, I made the assumption that it would use grams instead of kg for mass/weight.
 This assumption may be incorrect (please let me know if it is!).

+Measurements for additions/extras (e.g. water agents, spices, flavorings, etc.) may be off, depending upon the units you used in *iBrewMaster 2*.
+Unfortunately, the units are not included in the JSON, so I basically have to guess when converting.
+I made a few basic assumptions:
+ - Any mash additions are assumed to be in grams, regardless of measurement system used.
+So, the amounts will not be converted (this includes any addition with "Mash" as the use for *Brewfather*)
+ - Yeast Nutrient, Irish Moss, and Supermoss amounts are calculated in grams based on batch size, ignoring the amount in *iBrewMaster 2*
+ - All other additions that are measured in either grams or ml in *Brewfather* are converted from oz or floz if not using the `--metric` option.
+See the file `templates/extras_map.json` for details.